 I keep a separate paper planner that breaks my year down into individual days, but you can use any sort of planning system that works for you.
 Every Sunday is my planning day.
 I look at the week and write out the tasks for each day for the upcoming week.

-Not everyone gets this detailed but since I use my planner to plan laundry day, meals, canning and baking days, and homestead tasks I like knowing what I need to do each day of the week.
+Not everyone gets this detailed but since I use my planner to plan laundry day, meals, canning and baking days, dental appointments with the Dentist in Greenbelt and homestead tasks I like knowing what I need to do each day of the week.
 It also keeps me from rushing on Friday to try and finish what items I didn’t get done throughout the earlier part of the week.

 For example, in week 1 of January, I know I have to prep a new compost pile for my veggie garden I am starting.
 But by looking at my week I can see I have appointments on Monday and Tuesday, and Wednesday I need to clean out the coop so I will plan all day Thursday and Friday to start on those compost piles.

 This way I get everything I need to get done that week without waiting until the last minute and I am assured that all of my 2018 homestead plans get accomplished.

 Here is what the week may look like…

 |Monday, January 2, 2017||Dr. Appt 2 pm

 Physical therapy 3:30 pm

 |Saturday, January 7, 2017||Canning, freezer cooking, meal planning|